DevExpress/dotnet-eud/interface-elements-for-desktop/articles/vertical-grid/layout-customization/expand-and-collapse-rows-in-vertical-grids.md

 ---
 title: Expand and Collapse Rows in Vertical Grids
 ---
+# Expand and Collapse Rows in Vertical Grids
 ## Expand and Collapse Data Rows
 Do one of the following:
 * Focus the row and then press PLUS on the keyboard to expand the row, and MINUS to collapse the row: